 Newton is a culturally diverse community that hosts one of the largest Vaisakhi Parades outside India.
 It is Surrey's most populous town centre.

-Newton also includes the historic village of Sullivan, anchored by the Sullivan Community Hall.
-Also in Newton you will find the region's largest fully accessible playground at Unwin Park, and coastal views of Mud Bay.
+Newton also includes the historic village of Sullivan, anchored by the Sullivan Community Hall, as well as the Panorama neighbourhood.

 Newton is bordered by the City of Delta to the west, Mud Bay and South Surrey to the south, 160 Street to the east and the communities of Whalley and Fleetwood to the north.

 In 2016, the population of Newton was 149,040 or 29% of Surrey’s total population.
 In 2020, Newton's population was 153,650.
 It is projected to grow to 187,620 over the next 30 years.
 Discover more census data of Newton in the Neighbourhood Profile of Newton.